taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ## Writings

 [``Neuroscience Does Design: What the Brain's Architecture Can Teach Architects''](https://sci-hub.do/https://onlinelibrary.wiley.com/doi/abs/10.1002/ad.2637){:target="_blank"}.
-Co-written wyth Adam R. Kampff.
+Co-written with Adam R. Kampff.
 Published by *Architectural Design*, 2020.
 DOI: 10.1002/ad.2637.

 ["Why I refuse to do animal testing in my science career"](https://massivesci.com/articles/frankenstein-kim-animal-testing/){:target="_blank"} Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}, 2018, for the 200th anniversary of Mary Shelley's first publication of Frankenstein.